mlrun/mlrun/docs/data-prep/ingest-data-fs.md

 or remote (e.g. S3, Azure blob).
 MLRun also supports Google BigQuery as a data source.
 If you define a transformation graph, then the ingestion process runs the graph transformations, infers metadata and stats, and writes the results to a target data store.

-When targets are not specified, data is stored in the configured default targets (i.e. NoSQL for real-time and Parquet for offline).
+When targets are not specified, data is stored in the configured default targets (i.e. NoSQL for real-time and Parquet for offline).### Ingestion engines

+MLRun supports a few ingestion engines:
+- `storey` engine (default) is designed for real-time data (e.g. individual records) that will be transformed using Python functions and classes
+- `pandas` engine is designed for batch data that can fit into memory that will be transformed using Pandas dataframes.
+Pandas is used for testing, and is not recommended for production deployments
+- `spark` engine is designed for batch data.

 ```{admonition} Limitations